 Which subjects do I enjoy the most?

 Which subjects am I good at?

 Do I need a certain subject(s) for future study or my chosen career path?

 Are there any KS3 subjects I may choose at KS4?

 Are there any new subjects I may choose?

-Chartlist of chairs a

 Shortlist of choices:

 1 4

 2 5

 3 6